 Links on Android Authority may earn us a commission.
 Learn more.

 Is your smartphone’s battery running out faster than it used to back when you first unboxed it?
 Batteries — including rechargeable ones like those used in smartphones — chemically age over time.
 In other words, they degrade as you charge and discharge them.
-Don’t despair, though — while modern cellphones don’t come with easily removable batteries anymore, you can still get them replaced with a little bit of time and effort.
+Don’t despair, though — while modern cellphones don’t come with removable batteries anymore, you can still get a replacement quite easily.

 Read more: Why is my phone’s battery draining so fast?

-How to tell if your cellphone battery needs replacement
+How to tell if your cellphone battery needs a replacement

 Most smartphone manufacturers aim to design batteries that retain at least 80 to 85% of their original capacity after two years.
 However, your phone’s battery can degrade faster than that.
 Fast charging and prolonged exposure to heat are just some of the many factors that could quickly diminish its capacity.
 What’s worse — it’s often difficult to estimate how much your smartphone’s battery has deteriorated.